nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 ```
 metroae build deployment_spreadsheet_name.xlsx
 ```

+For Excel deployments, all playbooks (aside from `nuage_unzip` and `reset_build`) invoke the build step and can replace build in the command above.

 The deployment files that can be configured using the wizard, spreadsheet (csv or xlsx), or edited manually are listed, below.